zama-ai/concrete-ml/docs/built-in-models/tree.md

 The following graph shows that using 5-6 bits of quantization is usually sufficient to reach the performance of a non-quantized XGBoost model on floating point data.
 The metrics plotted are accuracy and F1-score on the `spambase` data-set.

 ![XGBoost n_bits comparison](../figures/XGBClassifier_nbits.png)

+## FHE Inference time considerations

+The inference time in FHE is strongly dependant on the maximum circuit bit-width.
+For trees, in most cases, the quantization bit-width will be the same as the circuit bit-width.
+Therefore, reducing the quantization bit-width to 4 or less will result in fast inference times.
+Adding more bits will increase FHE inference exponentially.

+In more rare cases, the bit-width of the circuit can be higher than the quantization bit-width: when the quantization bit-width is low but the tree-depth is high.
+In such cases, the circuit bit-width is upper bounded by `ceil(log2(max_depth + 1) + 1)`.

+For more information on the inference time of FHE decision trees and tree-ensemble models please see [Privacy-Preserving Tree-Based Inference with Fully Homomorphic Encryption, arXiv:2303.01254](https://arxiv.org/abs/2303.01254).